China loosens grip on life insurance interest rates

-BEIJING China's insurance regulator has loosened the cap on interest rates offered on life insurance policies, marking another incremental step towards liberalizing interest rates throughout the financial system.
+BEIJING Aug 2 China's insurance regulator has loosened the cap on interest rates offered on life insurance policies, marking another incremental step towards liberalising interest rates throughout the financial system.

 The People's Bank of China removed controls on bank lending rates last month in a long-awaited move that signaled Beijing's determination to push on with market-oriented reforms even as economic growth slows.